 Being a visual search engine requires you to be smart with your keywords, so make sure you do thorough research on the keywords you want to use and make sure they appear in the titles and descriptions of your pins and wider boards.
+(Tip: Write keyword-rich descriptions and boards, and also add a link to your pin descriptions).
 Use keywords the smart-way, do not over-stuff your placements and don’t corrupt the message that is part of your storytelling.

 This is one of the key features of Pinterest Ads: on top of all the demographic and interest layers, you can target users who have specifically searched for something you sell.
 Since Pinterest is a type of search engine similar to Google and Bing ads, it will show your ads based on the search terms and keywords people are typing in.
 The keyword layering exists in combination with other types of targeting, or on its own.
 We recommend that you don’t try too many features at once since you won’t be able to isolate them, control the results, and tell what is working and what isn’t.
 You can use a minimum of twenty-five keywords from a broad phrase to negative matches.

 For biggest impact and ROI, you must choose your audience carefully.
 Like every other search engine, you want to be relevant and answer the questions that have been asked.
 Another big opportunity on Pinterest is clear from the following statistic; 97% of all searches on Pinterest are unbranded, which means that Pinners are open to discovering new products and ideas.